dmettem/aws-intermediate/02-aws-intermediate-lab.md

 # Overview

 1. DevOps and Infrastructure as code
-1. IAM
+1. Identity Access Management in AWS
+1. Working with AWS CLI
-1. Cloud Infrastructure Automation: AWS CLI, SDK and CloudFormation
+1. Cloud Infrastructure Automation with CloudFormation
-1. Automation with User Data and Images
-1. CodeDeploy and CodePipeline
+1. Building CI/CD with GitHub, CodeDeploy and CodePipeline
-1. Working with ElasticBeanstalk

 ---

 # Overview (cont.)

+1. SDK and Node SDK Example
+1. Working with ElasticBeanstalk
-1. Working with Docker: EC2, ECS and Elastic Beanstalk
+1. Working with Docker: EC2, ECS and Elastic Beanstalk Containers
-1. Further Topics: Connecting Resources and IAM, Extra Services and Best Practices
+1. Connecting Resources and IAM, Extra Services and Best Practices
+1. Summary and further study

 ---